withcapsule/Docs/src/content/docs/guides/cli.md

 Restores the default hosted server, `https://send.withcapsule.dev`.

 ## Encryption model
-Encrypted uploads are handled on the client before the server sees the file.
-The generated 12-word mnemonic is the key, and Capsule does not store it for you.
+Encryption happens entirely on the client; see [how it works](/guides/getting-started/#how-does-it-work) for the shared model and the rules around the 12-word mnemonic.
+In the CLI specifically, `upload-encrypted` encrypts before upload and `download` prompts for the mnemonic when a file is marked encrypted.